craniumcadoo/CS-355-Final-Presentation/ProjectPlan.md

 - Developer: Create the database and implement it to the frontend.
 - Tech Writer: Create detailed materials to ensure a successful deployment.
-- Designer: Detail the analysis and design for the frontend of the application.
+- Frontend Developer & Designer: Detail the analysis and design for the frontend of the application.
 - Requirements Specifier: Details a set of requirement use cases.
 - Project Manager: Manages timeline and keeps team on track.
 - Presenter: Showcase our application to users.